Urban Heat Islands: A Pressing Challenge for Cities

+Consequently, the rainwater evaporates quickly from such surfaces, and without any plants to ensure transpiration, no cooling effect occurs.
 As a result, the temperature in an urban area is considerably higher than in the rural area, especially during summer and in warm regions, and builds an urban heat island.
 For example, in summer, the temperature of New York City is 4°C higher than its surrounding rural area.
 This may seem a small difference, but already small increases in temperature can have negative consequences for humans and nature.

 Heat: A danger for the environment and public health

 Heat Islands Increase Energy Consumption

 With every 2 degree in temperature rise, the electricity demand for air conditioning increases 1-9% percent, according to the United States Environmental Protection Agency.